Jesse of Kartli

-Jesse (იესე, Iese), also known by his Muslim names Ali-Quli Khan and Mustafa Pasha, (1680 or 1681–1727), of the Mukhranian Bagrationi dynasty, was a king (mepe) of Kartli (Georgia), acting actually as a Safavid Persian and later Ottoman viceroy (wali) from 1714 to 1716 and from 1724 until his death, respectively.
+Jesse (იესე; 1680/82 – 3 March 1727), also known by his Muslim names Ali-Quli Khan and Mustafa Pasha, of the Mukhranian Bagrationi dynasty, was a king (mepe) of Kartli (Georgia), acting actually as a Safavid Persian and later Ottoman viceroy (wali) from 1714 to 1716 and from 1724 until his death, respectively.

 Background

-He was a son of Prince Levan by his second wife, Princess Tinatin Avalishvili.
+Jesse was a son of Prince Levan by his second wife, Princess Tinatin Avalishvili.
 Jesse accompanied his father during his service in Persia, where he was raised at the Safavid court, converted to Islam and took the name of Ali-Quli Khan.
-He held several high-ranking positions along the eastern frontiers of the empire and fought against the Afghan rebels from 1705 to 1714, under his uncle Gurgin Khan and later his brother Kai Khosraw.
+He held several high-ranking positions along the eastern frontiers of the empire and fought against the Afghan rebels from 1705 to 1714, under his uncle George XI and later his brother Kaikhosro.
 He was appointed as naib of Kerman (1708–1709), beylerbey of Kerman (1709–1711), and finally a tupchi-bashi (general in charge of artillery) of the Persian armies (1711–1714).